Yannick Rathgeb

-Yannick Rathgeb (born October 24, 1995) is a Swiss professional ice hockey defenseman who is currently playing with EHC Biel of the National League (NL).
-He previously played with HC Fribourg-Gottéron in the NL and with the Bridgeport Sound Tigers of the American Hockey League (AHL).
+Yannick Rathgeb (born October 24, 1995) is a Swiss professional ice hockey defenceman who is currently playing with HC Fribourg-Gottéron of the National League (NL).
+He previously played with EHC Biel in the NL and with the Bridgeport Sound Tigers of the American Hockey League (AHL).

 Playing career

 Junior

 Rathgeb started playing hockey in his hometown of Langenthal, Switzerland before joining the SCL Tigers to play with their U20 team in the Elite Junior A league.
 He spent the majority of the 2011-12 season with the U17 team, playing only 8 games (3 points) with the U20.
 He became a regular with the U20 team the next year in 2012-13, appearing in 35 regular season games and putting up 31 points, including 15 goals.
 He added 3 assists in 4 post-season contests.

 Rathgeb joined the Plymouth Whalers of the Ontario Hockey League (OHL) for the 2013-14 season as the #113 overall pick in the 2013 CHL Import Draft.
 He played a second season with the Whalers in 2014-15 and appeared in 91 regular season games (37 points) and 1 playoffs game over 2 seasons.
 During the 2014 OHL playoffs, Rathgeb was suspended 10 games for hitting Guelph Storm forward Robby Fabbri from behind.